How to Help an Ailing Friend

 While she figures out how to maneuver on her own, she, fortunately, has a husband to feed and walk the dog, get her in and out of the car for doctor appointments, and pull her socks and shoes on.

 Of course, I want to help and support her.
-Which led me to ask around…I wondered what others do for a friend who’s under the weather—physically or emotionally?
+This led me to ask around…I wondered what others do for a friend who’s under the weather—physically or emotionally?
 How do others support a friend who needs a pick-me-up or a break from monotony?

 “Food is always welcome,” says a woman I spoke with who recently had hip surgery.
 “Anything you drop off is appreciated, because it’s one less thing the patient or the caregiver has to worry about.”